Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 This week you spend many sleepless nights with the boy toy who has a smashing bod, likes to party and is admired by *all*, then the next week you’re talking about needing to find a plain jane good man who wants to get married because you’re nearing your thirties and suddenly concerned about your “ticking clock“.

 You need to know what you want.
 Going back and forth is not knowing, it’s not being able to decipher two completely different things.
 Getting into a relationship, any relationship, isn’t going to help fix that or magically align the compass of your life.
-The downfall of engaging in something – out of desperation – that you have no true understanding of why only continues to drive you further down a road of confusion.

 Most of your past relationships ended poorly